gnappo1/regex-lab/agenda.md

 # Anchors

-## Anchors are unique in that they match a position within a string, not a character.
+## Anchors are unique in that they match a position within a string, not a character

 - Beginning: ^ Matches the beginning of the string, or the beginning of a line if the multiline flag (m) is enabled.
 This matches a position, not a character.
 - End: $ Matches the end of the string, or the end of a line if the multiline flag (m) is enabled.
 This matches a position, not a character.